christopherbren/billing-usage/billing-faq.md

 ## Can I cancel my Subscription account before the end of my term commitment?
 {: #subs-cancel-early}

-Yes, you can cancel your account before your term expires, but note that the remainder of your total Subscription amount is forfeited.
+Yes, you can cancel your account before your term expires, but note that the remainder of your total subscription credit, if any remains, will be forfeit at time of cancellation.
+Additionally, any remaining payments on the subscription term will be due on the next invoice following the month service is cancelled.
+For example, if you wish to cancel after 6 months of a 12 month term, all credits currently under the account will be lost on the date of cancellation, and an invoice for the last 6 unused months of the subscription will be issued to be paid, per contractual obligation to pay for the subscription term in full.
+Also note that any data associated with the account following cancellation will be deleted, and cannot be recovered.

 ## What happens if I reach my spending commitment before my term ends?
 {: #subs-spend-before-term-end}